CQCL/hugr/specification/hugr.md

   - `Call`: Call a statically defined function.
 There is an incoming `Static<Graph>` edge to specify the graph being called.
-The signature of the `Value` edges matches the function being called.
+The signature of the node (defined by its incoming and outgoing `Value` edges) matches the function being called.

   - `LoadConstant<T>`: has an incoming `Static<T>` edge, where `T` is non-linear, and a `Value<Local,T>` output, used to load a static constant into the local